elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-steps-involved-in-constructing-a-truth-table-and-how-are-critical-rows-identified.md

 score: -1.0
 related_article1:
     id: 170228
-    title: >-
-        Describe the addition rule in inference and its application in logical arguments.
+    title: Describe the addition rule in inference and its application in logical arguments.
-    subject: Philosophy and Greek Myths
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/describe-the-addition-rule-in-inference-and-its-application-in-logical-arguments
+    url: /learn/mathematics/questions/describe-the-addition-rule-in-inference-and-its-application-in-logical-arguments
 related_article2:
-    id: 170227
+    id: 170229
-    title: >-
-        What is the double negation rule in inference, and how is it applied in logical reasoning?
+    title: What is the reiteration rule in inference, and how is it applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-double-negation-rule-in-inference-and-how-is-it-applied-in-logical-reasoning
+    url: /learn/mathematics/questions/what-is-the-reiteration-rule-in-inference-and-how-is-it-applied
 related_article3:
+    id: 170234
+    title: Describe the resolution rule in inference and provide an example of its application.
+    subject: Mathematics
+    url: /learn/mathematics/questions/describe-the-resolution-rule-in-inference-and-provide-an-example-of-its-application
+related_article4:
     id: 170224
-    title: >-
-        How does deduction contribute to determining the validity of an argument?
+    title: How does deduction contribute to determining the validity of an argument?
-    subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
-related_article4:
-    id: 170218
-    title: >-
-        What is the definition of argument validity and what criteria must be met for an argument to be considered valid?
-    subject: Philosophy and Greek Myths
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/what-is-the-definition-of-argument-validity-and-what-criteria-must-be-met-for-an-argument-to-be-considered-valid
+    url: /learn/mathematics/questions/how-does-deduction-contribute-to-determining-the-validity-of-an-argument
 related_article5:
-    id: 170230
+    id: 170227
-    title: >-
-        Define Modus Ponens and provide an example of its application in logical reasoning.
-    subject: Philosophy and Greek Myths
+    title: What is the double negation rule in inference, and how is it applied in logical reasoning?
+    subject: Mathematics
-    url: /learn/philosophy-and-greek-myths/questions/define-modus-ponens-and-provide-an-example-of-its-application-in-logical-reasoning
+    url: /learn/mathematics/questions/what-is-the-double-negation-rule-in-inference-and-how-is-it-applied-in-logical-reasoning
 ---

 &nbsp;